 The limbic system combines higher mental functions and primitive emotion into one system.

-The limbic system, located just beneath the cerebrum on both sides of the thalamus, is not only responsible for our emotional lives but also our higher mental functions, such as learning and formation of memories.
+The limbic system, located just beneath the cerebrum on both sides of the thalamus, is not only responsible for our emotional lives but also many higher mental functions, such as learning and formation of memories.

-The limbic system is a complex set of structures found just beneath the cerebrum on both sides of the thalamus.
-It combines higher mental functions and primitive emotion into a single system, often referred to as the emotional nervous system.
+The limbic system is a complex set of structures found on the central underside of the cerebrum, comprising inner sections of the temporal lobes and the bottom of the frontal lobe.
+It combines higher mental functions and primitive emotion into a single system often referred to as the emotional nervous system.
 It is not only responsible for our emotional lives but also our higher mental functions, such as learning and formation of memories.
-The limbic system is the reason that some things seem so pleasurable to us, such as eating, and why some medical conditions are caused by mental stress, such as high blood pressure.
-There are several significant structures within the limbic system: the amygdala, hippocampus, thalamus, hypothalamus, basal ganglia, and cingulate gyrus.
+The limbic system is the reason that some physical things such as eating seem so pleasurable to us, and the reason why some medical conditions, such as high blood pressure, are caused by mental stress.
+There are several important structures within the limbic system: the amygdala, hippocampus, thalamus, hypothalamus, basal ganglia, and cingulate gyrus.

 Due to its close proximity to the hippocampus, the amygdala is involved in the modulation of memory consolidation, particularly emotionally-laden memories.
 Emotional arousal following a learning event influences the strength of the subsequent memory of that event, so that greater emotional arousal following a learning event enhances a person's retention of that memory.
-In fact, experiments have shown that administrating stress hormones to individuals immediately after they learn something enhances their retention when they are tested two weeks later.
+In fact, experiments have shown that administering stress hormones to individuals immediately after they learn something enhances their retention when they are tested two weeks later.

 The hippocampus is found deep in the temporal lobe, and is shaped like a seahorse.
-It consists of two horns that curve back from the amygdala.
-Psychologists and neuroscientists dispute over the precise role of the hippocampus, but generally agree that it plays an essential role in the formation of new memories about past experiences.
+It consists of two horns curving back from the amygdala.
+Psychologists and neuroscientists dispute the precise role of the hippocampus, but generally agree that it plays an essential role in the formation of new memories about past experiences.
 Some researchers consider the hippocampus to be responsible for general declarative memory (memories that can be explicitly verbalized, such as memory of facts and episodic memory).

 The Cingulate Gyrus